Agency Perception and Brain Synchrony: A Hyperscanning Study of Human-Human and Human-AI Interaction: Data Analysis

-To enhance measurement accuracy and introduce additional depth to the data analysis, we applied the Daubechies wavelet \cite{daubechies1990wavelet, vonesch2007generalized} method (number 10) at level 10, resulting in the segmentation of data into 10 distinct components.\ref{fig:decompose} This wavelet-based Approach offers several advantages in processing fNIRS data, particularly in capturing both temporal and frequency-domain information simultaneously \cite{molavi2012wavelet, dans2021data, xu2011classification}.
-And since in cognitive research, it is widely acknowledged that higher frequency bands primarily capture noise and heart rate fluctuations, while lower frequencies may also contain noise, the frequency range from 0.01 to 0.1 Hz is typically associated with cognitive processes \cite{pinti2019current, scholkmann2014review}. .
+Initially, we used a 4th-order bandpass Butterworth filter to restrict the data to our desired frequency range of 0.01 to 0.09 Hz, which is relevant for cognitive tasks.
+This filtered data was then used for subsequent analyses.
+Although the primary method of analysis was bandpass filtering, we later employed wavelet analysis as a complementary approach to deepen our insights.

-Participant psychophysiological states can affect heart rate, breathing rate, blood pressure, and autonomic regulatory activity at both intra- and extra-cerebral levels.
-Spontaneous hemodynamic oscillations are related to physiological vasomotor regulations and breathing-related fluctuations, characterized by signals at specific frequencies such as heart rate ($\sim$ 1 Hz), breathing rate ($\sim$ 0.3 Hz), Mayer waves ($\sim$ 0.1 Hz), and very low frequency oscillations (< 0.04 Hz) \cite{pinti2019current, tong2012low}.
-In light of this understanding, we focused our analysis on four specific frequency bands, comprising components 6, 7, 8, and 9.
-The choice of these bands was guided by several factors, including their relevance to cognitive processes implicated in our task, such as attention, prediction, and mind-reading.
-Additionally, these bands correspond to the dynamics of hemodynamic responses and physiological fluctuations, allowing us to effectively capture the neural activity associated with our experimental manipulations.
-We utilized the multiresolution signal analyzer toolbox in MATLAB for this analysis\footnote{\url{https://www.mathworks.com/help/wavelet/ref/signalmultiresolutionanalyzer-app.html}}.
-Further details are provided in the accompanying Fig.
+To enhance measurement accuracy and introduce additional depth to the data analysis, we applied the Daubechies wavelet at 10 decomposition levels to the signal.
+This segmentation resulted in the division of the data into 10 distinct components.
+The wavelet-based approach offers several advantages in processing fNIRS data, particularly in capturing both temporal and frequency-domain information simultaneously.